Phogat007/React/Chapter - 12 - Lets build our store/Theory/LetsBuildOurStore.md

 ---

-Here's a modified explanation of the topics to ensure uniqueness:

----

 ### Q: What is a `Selector` in Redux Toolkit?
 A: A `selector` is a specialized function used in Redux to retrieve specific portions of state from the store.
 Selectors enhance efficiency by deriving or computing data from the Redux state, allowing components to access exactly what they need without redundancy.
 Redux Toolkit simplifies their usage, especially when combined with the `reselect` library for advanced functionality.